 Mother Katie claims that Thomson failed to make her aware of the outbreak and did not enforce any special measures to contain the disease.
 She states:

-“If we had known about the issue, we would have cancelled our holiday,” she states.
+“If we had known about the issue, we would have cancelled our holiday,”

 “There was no prior warning, no notices, no information sheet and from what I could see, no enhanced cleaning methods.”